 At this point, the facial match system can compare that new facial data against all previously detected faces within the establishment, helping to associate this returning player with their historical player profile.

-That allows the facial recognition technology to provide real, actionable insights that casinos and gaming operators can use to their benefit.
+That allows the facial matching technology to provide real, actionable insights that casinos and gaming operators can use to their benefit.

-Working Together to Provide Actionable Facial Recognition Data
+Working Together to Provide Actionable Facial Matching Data